 With the continued support of the World Bank, the Regional Committees of UN-GGIM, and other international partners, over the past year the UN-GGIM Secretariat has initiated an ongoing inclusive global engagement and consultative process through expert workshops and meetings to develop the Implementation Guide constructively with inputs from more than 110 countries.
 This approach has had the benefit of ensuring that, as a methodological framework, the IGIF and the Implementation Guide is truly 'country owned, and country led'.

-After an intense drafting process, the draft Implementation Guide is now ready to undergo its broad global consultation process.
+After an intense drafting process, the draft Implementation Guide was readied for its broad global consultation process.

 Given the volume of information to be reviewed in the draft Implementation Guide, it was not practical to provide all of the documents via email to stakeholders.
-Therefore, we have established this dedicated IGIF consultation website for your reference and ease of access.
-You will observe that the IGIF website contains an Overview as well as Part 1: Overarching Strategic Framework.
-Part 2: Implementation Guide will take you directly to the documents of the Guide.
+Therefore, this dedicated IGIF consultation web-page was established for ease of access and reference.
+It could be observed that the IGIF website contains an Overview as well as Part 1: Overarching Strategy.
+Part 2: Implementation Guide will take one directly to the documents of the Guide.

 On the Part 2: Implementation Guide page, each of the 9 Strategic Pathways are provided as separate chapters with appendices.
-You will note that these chapters are preceded by an introductory chapter 'Solving the Puzzle', which describes how to understand and use the Implementation Guide.
+These chapters are preceded by an introductory chapter 'Solving the Puzzle', which describes how to understand and use the Implementation Guide.

-You will also note that not all chapters of the draft Implementation Guide are available immediately.
-They are being progressively loaded onto the website as they are completed.
-For this reason, and given the volume of information required to be reviewed, we are opening the consultation period for 3 months, commencing 2 March 2020 and concluding 29 May 2020.
+Not all chapters of the draft Implementation Guide were available initially.
+They were progressively loaded onto the website as they were completed.
+For this reason, and given the volume of information required to be reviewed, the consultation was initiated for a period for 3 months, commencing 2 March 2020 and concluding 29 May 2020.

-We now invite you to review and comment on the draft Implementation Guide.
-Please download each of the chapters of the Implementation Guide, which are in PDF format, and insert your comments and feedback preferably directly into the downloaded documents at the relevant locations using the 'comment' tool.
+Reviews and comments on the draft Implementation Guide were requested.
+Each of the chapters of the Implementation Guide, which are in PDF format, can be downloaded and comments and feedback preferably directly inserted into the downloaded documents at the relevant locations using the 'comment' tool.

-We suggest that you first read and review Solving the Puzzle, followed by Strategic Pathway 1: Governance and Institutions.
-This will then provide you with a good understanding of the format, structure and layout of the Guide, which is consistent for all 9 Strategic Pathways.
+It was suggested that Solving the Puzzle be read first, followed by Strategic Pathway 1: Governance and Institutions.
+This was suggested to provide a good understanding of the format, structure and layout of the Guide, which is consistent for all 9 Strategic Pathways.